agonglomarel7/module_virtualisation_-_cloud_computing/foundation/README.md

       + logs_policy (known after apply)
     }

-Plan: 5 to add, 0 to change, 0 to destroy.
+Plan: 5 to add, 0 to change, 0 to destroy.V